 Explore the Dorset Coast – The Jurassic Coast

 The Jurassic coast also includes several internationally valued fossil sites.
 This coast is considered by geologists and geomorphologists to be one of the most significant teaching and research sites in the world.
 The rocks of the World Heritage Site are laid out from oldest to youngest moving west to east.
 This is a little unusual because these layers of rock would have originally formed one top of the other, and if they had stayed like that we would have to drill deep into the Earth to see them.
 Something truly epic must have happened to allow us to see these layers in continuous sequence along the coast.
 About 100 million years ago, massive earth movements, tilted the rock, exposing the older rocks.
-It is a fantastic place to explore and stay and we have a range of Beach cottages in Dorset so that you can soak up the scenery the whole time you are visiting the Jurassic Coast.

 Burton Bradstock Beach